cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - For how long will someone remain sick?
 - How long will you take TO recover from this virus
 - Origin of the disease
-- What is the origin of the outbreak?
 - Where did the disease start?
 - Where did the disease started?
 - How many days does virus stays in patient body?